The Team / Contact Us

 With established links to the School of Medicine and Medical Science and the Conway Institute at University College Dublin, Ken’s research team has focused on the natural history of left ventricular dysfunction, biomarkers of cardiovascular disease and novel strategies in the delivery of health care in chronic disease.
 The unit has close collaborative links with similarly focused units in the US and Europe.
 Ken is an ex-president of the Irish Cardiac Society, the Medical Director of the Heartbeat Trust and presently holds the position of the Clinical Lead for the National Heart Programme.

-Dr. Joe Gallagher, Irish College of General Practioners’ Lead, National Heart Programme
+Dr. Joe Gallagher, ICGP Lead for Cardiovascular Disease, National Heart Programme

 Regina Black, Programme Manager, National Heart Programme

 The National Heart Programme was established in 2020.
 Regina manages the day-to-date operations of the programme and works closely with the Clinical leads, National Working Group, Clinical Advisory Group and HSE Senior Management to advance the work of the programme and improve services for those living with cardiovascular disease in Ireland.
 Regina holds an MSc Healthcare Ethics & Law from the Royal College of Surgeons in Ireland as well as a Diploma in Healthcare Management.

 Regina worked as Programme Manager to the National Heart Failure Programme for almost ten years with responsibility for the day to day management of the clinical programme developed to improve the quality of life of patients with heart failure.
 Prior to this she worked as Project Manager for Heart Health, with responsibility for co-ordination and monitoring of the implementation of Building Healthier Hearts in the Eastern Regional Health Authority.
 Regina has also worked as Programme Manager of the Prevention of Chronic Disease Programme and as Interim Programme Manager of the Acute Coronary Syndrome Programme.